Life After Cancer: Tips for Living a Happy, Healthy Life as a Cancer Survivor

-At the Bronson Battle Creek Cancer Care Center, we recognize the emotional toll of living with, through and beyond cancer—and we’re here to help.
+At Bronson Cancer Center, we recognize the emotional toll of living with, through and beyond cancer—and we’re here to help.
 We offer emotional, spiritual, medical and financial support services throughout treatment.
 We also work to help patients plan their “new normal” when treatment ends.

 The Power of Support